Breanne Fahs

 Stephanie Voelker graduated with her B.A. in Psychology and minor in Women and Gender Studies from Arizona State University in 2013.
 She also received her master's degree in Social Work at Arizona State University in 2020.
 Her research interests include: menstrual activism, alternative menstrual products, and reproductive justice in underserved populations.
 Together with Jax Gonzalez, she founded the Menstrual Activist Research Collective (M.A.R.C.) and has developed a series of workshops for faculty, students, and activists about how to promote alternative menstrual products and new menstrual narratives.
 Check out their work (and get involved) at: http://menarchists.wordpress.com/.
 Stephanie continues to develop menstrual health and sex ed curriculum in conjunction with Planned Parenthood Arizona and Arizona Family Health Partnership.
 She currently works for the Peoria School district as a school social worker.

-Ela Przybylo is Assistant Professor in the Department of English at Illinois State University.
+Ela Przybylo is Associate Professor in the Department of English at Illinois State University.
 She is the author of Asexual Erotics: Intimate Readings of Compulsory Sexuality (Ohio State University Press, 2019) and co-editor of On the Politics of Ugliness (Palgrave, 2018).
 Ela is also a founding and managing editor of the peer-reviewed, open access, independent journal Feral Feminisms (https://feralfeminisms.com/).
 Her teaching and research examines intersectional approaches to asexuality and questions of digital publishing as they relate to feminism, anti-racism, and decolonialism.
 You can find her online at: https://przybyloela.wordpress.com/

 Jax J. Gonzalez received their Masters in Sociology and Women’s, Gender & Sexuality studies at Brandeis University in 2016 and recently completed their Ph.D. degree at the University of Colorado-Boulder in 2022.
 As a first-generation college student and queer activist interested in personal identity at the intersection of education, embodiment, and health, their research project came about as a concern with examining how adolescents are socialized in the classroom to understand their bodies.
 Their masters research continued their undergraduate work with Dr. Breanne Fahs explored the impact of educator subjectivities in elementary school health curricula and how educators manage “teaching the taboo.”
 Their current project is a collaboration with pre-service teachers and high school sociology apprentices that explores how queer pedegogy impacts teacher identities.
 Together with Stephanie Robinson, they founded the Menstrual Activist Research Collective (M.A.R.C) and had developed a series of workshops and literature on menstrual activism for faculty, students and activists.